open-dollar/od-docs/docs/get-started/intro.md

 To start using the API immediately, copy your own Access Token from your developer account.

-> Access tokens and clients are network-specific.
-In order to use other networks besides Polygon, you'll need to create a Keyp App, select the desired network, and log in there.

 ![Access Token](/img/dev-portal-access-token.png)

 We created a Postman Workspace for your convenience.
 Under "Environment", enter your access token for the variable `ACCESS_TOKEN`.